Florida Army National Guard: History

 The Militia Act of 1903 organized the various state militias into the present National Guard system.
 The Florida ARNG included elements of the 51st Infantry Division from 11 September 1946 to 1963 and was originally headquartered at the Fort Homer Hesterly Armory in Tampa, Florida.
 The Florida ARNG also included the 48th Armored Division from 1954 to 1968.

+The Florida Army National Guard Field Grade Officer Selection Board was established in October 1963.
+The board was composed of the Deputy Commander, 55th Command Headquarters, Divisional, as President; the Commanding General, 53rd Armored Brigade; the Commanding Officers of the 163rd Artillery Group, 164th Artillery Group, 260th Engineer Group, and 337th Signal Depot; and a recorder, from Headquarters, Military Department, State of Florida.
+At the time, the 164th Artillery Group (Air Defence) was made up of the HHB, the 120TH Signal Detachment (SRM), the 1st and 2nd All-Weather Battalions (Self-Propelled), 265th Artillery, and the 16th and 17th Detachments (Air Target).

+On 3 January 1972 the 164th Artillery Group was reorganized and redesignated as the 227th Field Artillery Group.
+The 227th FA Group was upgraded to brigade status on 9 May 1978 and was active until 1 October 1988 when it was redesignated as Headquarters and Headquarters Company, 50th Support Group, though the 50th Support Group was inactivated in 1993.
+The Group is now active again as the 50th Regional Support Group.

 In 1986, the 1st Battalion, 111th Aviation Regiment, was organized from pre-existing Florida ARNG aviation units at Craig Airport in Jacksonville and Lakeland Linder Regional Airport in Lakeland, the Lakeland unit relocating to Brooksville–Tampa Bay Regional Airport in Brooksville in 1999 and the Craig Airport unit relocating to Cecil Airport, the former NAS Cecil Field, in 2000.